ryangjchandler/bearer/README.md

 ### Limit tokens to a particular domain

-If you would like a token to expire at a particular time, you can use the `expires_at` column.
+Token usage can be restricted to a particular domain.
+Bearer uses the scheme and host from the request to determine if the token is valid or not.

 ```php
 $token = Bearer::find('my-token-string');